Urology Negligence Compensation Claims

 Do I have to tell the other party I am claiming compensation?

-You don’t have to let the other party know you intend to claim compensation if you do not want to.
+You don’t need to let the other party know that you intend to claim compensation: that’s your choice.
 We do this by sending them a letter when you notify us you are ready to start the claim process.
 If you also make a complaint to the NHS, you can share your intentions when you deal with them.
-But you can also leave it to us if you feel at all uncomfortable.
+But should the process be too uncomfortable, we’d be happy to take it on with you.

 It can take several weeks to gather the evidence required to support your claim of injury (damages) and negligence (causation).
 This proof will include:

 - your medical notes;

 - a statement from you about the circumstances of your care and negligence;

 - an assessment report from an independent medical expert summarising both injury and the negligent care causing it.